quaternior/SpInfer/docs/3_LLMInferenceExample.md

 cmake -DSM=89 -DCMAKE_BUILD_TYPE=Release -DBUILD_MULTI_GPU=ON -DSpInfer=ON ..
 make -j
 ```
-Note: if you want run standard Faster-Transformer (cuBLAS will be used for all MatMuls), use the following cmake command instead:
+Note: if you want run standard **Faster-Transformer** (cuBLAS will be used for all MatMuls), use the following cmake command instead:
 ```sh
 cmake -DSM=89 -DCMAKE_BUILD_TYPE=Release -DBUILD_MULTI_GPU=ON -DFLASH_LLM=OFF ..
 make -j
 ```
-Note: if you want run Faster-Transformer with Flash-llm, use the following cmake command instead:
+Note: if you want run Faster-Transformer with **Flash-llm**, use the following cmake command instead:
 ```sh
 cmake -DSM=89 -DCMAKE_BUILD_TYPE=Release -DBUILD_MULTI_GPU=ON -DFLASH_LLM=ON ..
 make -j